| WHEN

 is needed because it is a major factor in breast milk.
 Sources

 include meat, fish, eggs, cheese, yogurt, nuts, and legumes.
+Calcium is

 important because it is another major component of breast milk,